Recognizing Inattentive ADHD: The 5 Most Overlooked Signs and Helpful Tips for Living with Them

 TIPS:

-Instead of judging your memory challenges, accept them and engage supports:
+woman at desk with phone, notebook and computer Instead of judging your memory challenges, accept them and engage supports:

 • Use technology tools like alarms, notifications, texting, as well as post-its and to-do lists as reminders.